I took Percocet once. Can side effects come back?

 Welcome to icliniq.com.

-Acetaminophen is safe compared to Percoset.
-Single use of Percoset never causes permanent side effects.
-The side effect caused by a single dose (such as loss of appetite and difficulty in emptying bladder) will be for one day only.
-Once the amount of drug gets excreted from the body (now drug within the body becomes less gradually), automatically the effect or side effect (mentioned above) must disappear.
-Only for the usage more than 3 to 5 days, may lead to more side effects.
-If used for more than 10 days, the permanent side effects may come.
-Nothing to worry about vocal card swelling.
-This should appear as early as possible after the drug intake as it is the drug hypersensitivity reaction.
+If used for more than 10 days, the permanent side effects may occur.
+Nothing to worry about, vocal cord swelling.
+This should appear as early as possible after the drug intake, as it is a drug hypersensitivity reaction.
 If not occurred, it is not going to happen in the future.
 Do not worry about Percoset side effects.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!